 What are surcharges?

-When activated, surcharges will: Appear as a separate “card fees” line item on the card checkout page for transparency.
+When activated, surcharges will appear as a separate “card fees” line item on the card checkout page.

 - For debit or prepaid cards: “Card fees don’t apply to debit or prepaid cards, so no fee was charged to the customer.”